Catholic Total Abstinence Union Fountain

-The Catholic Total Abstinence Union Fountain (1874–77) – also known as The Catholic Total Abstinence Centennial Fountain or The Centennial Fountain – is a now defunct ornamental fountain and drinking fountain located in West Fairmount Park, Philadelphia, Pennsylvania.
+The Catholic Total Abstinence Union Fountain (1874–1877) – also known as The Catholic Total Abstinence Centennial Fountain or The Centennial Fountain – is a now-defunct ornamental fountain and drinking fountain located in West Fairmount Park, Philadelphia, Pennsylvania.
 Created as an attraction for the 1876 Centennial Exposition, it was commissioned by the Catholic Total Abstinence Union of America, a religious organization that advocated for total abstinence from alcohol.

 Creation

 The fountain was intended to symbolize "the power of religion, the virtues of temperance, and the Irish Catholic love of patriotism and liberty."

 It was designed by German-born-and-trained Philadelphia sculptor Herman Kirn (1847/48 - 1920).
 Kirn came to the U.S. at age six, then returned to Karlsruhe as a young adult to study under Carl Johann Steinhäuser for six years.
 Steinhäuser provided letters of recommendation for this commission.
 Kirn's other work in the park includes the 1883 Willian Penn statue atop Mom Rinker's Rock, titled Toleration, and his Orestes and Pylades drinking fountain of 1884, cast in bronze from a Steinhäuser original design.
 During the erection of this last piece, Kirn lost the use of his right arm to a falling piece of stone.
-He was thereafter employed by the Park.
+Thereafter the Park employed him.

-Kirn exhibited a 12-foot diameter plaster of Paris model of the Catholic fountain as early as February 1874, at the city's Academy of Music.
-Fund-raising for the project was slow, and it wasn't until the following autumn that Kirn formally received the commission.
+Kirn exhibited a 12-foot diameter plaster of Paris model of the Catholic fountain as early as February 1874 at the city's Academy of Music.
+Fundraising for the project was slow, and it was the following autumn that Kirn formally received the commission.
 Tyrolean marble was chosen for the statues, and Kirn moved to southern Austria to carve them at a quarry in Laas.

 Description

-The fountain's 100-foot-wide stepped base is of granite, and in the shape of a Maltese cross.
-At center is a 40-foot diameter basin featuring a 15-foot statue of Moses, who clutches the Ten Commandments with his left arm, holds his staff (now missing) in his left hand, and points skyward with his shofar or horn (now missing) in his right hand.
+The fountain's 100-foot-wide stepped base is of granite and in the shape of a Maltese cross.
+At the center is a 40-foot diameter basin featuring a 15-foot statue of Moses, who clutches the Ten Commandments with his left arm, holds his staff (now missing) in his left hand, and points skyward with his shofar or horn (now missing) in his right hand.
 He stands upon a beehive-shaped mound of marble that signifies the Rock of Horeb, which God instructed Moses to strike with his staff to provide water for the Israelites.
 The fountain was fed by a reservoir atop nearby George's Hill, and small waterfalls flowed from the rock mound.
-The basin's marble outer wall features six portrait medallions of prominent Roman Catholics who fought in the Revolutionary War – including George Meade, Count Casimir Pulaski and the Marquis de Lafayette – and the seal of the Total Abstinence Union.
-Outside the basin, on the arms of the cross, are four larger-than-life subsidiary statues of prominent American Roman Catholics – Archbishop John Carroll, Charles Carroll of Carrollton, Father Theobald Mathew, and Commodore John Barry.
+The basin's marble outer wall features six portrait medallions of prominent Catholics who fought in the Revolutionary War – including George Meade, Count Casimir Pulaski and the Marquis de Lafayette – and the seal of the Total Abstinence Union.
+Outside the basin, on the arms of the cross, are four larger-than-life subsidiary statues of prominent American Catholics – Archbishop John Carroll, Charles Carroll of Carrollton, Father Theobald Mathew, and Commodore John Barry.
 Each statue's granite pedestal featured four lion-head spouts from which water flowed, for a total of sixteen drinking fountains.